-1. Upon the Council's approval of a Plan of Work, the Secretary-General shall prepare an exploitation contract between the Authority and the applicant in the form prescribed in annex IX to these Regulations.

-2. The exploitation contract shall be signed on behalf of the Authority by the Secretary-General or duly authorized representative.
-A duly authorized signatory shall sign the exploitation contract on behalf of the applicant.
-The Secretary-General shall notify all members of the Authority in writing of the conclusion of each exploitation contract.

-3. The exploitation contract and its schedules is a public document, and shall be published in the Seabed Mining Register, except for Confidential Information, which shall be redacted.
+- 1. Upon the Council's approval of a Plan of Work, the Secretary-General shall prepare an exploitation contract between the Authority and the applicant in the form prescribed in annex IX to these Regulations. - 2.
+The exploitation contract shall be signed on behalf of the Authority by the Secretary-General or duly authorized representative.
+The designated representative or the authority designated under regulation 5 (2) shall sign the exploitation contract on behalf of the applicant.
+The Secretary-General shall notify all members of the Authority in writing of the conclusion of each exploitation contract. - 3.
+The exploitation contract and its schedules is a public document, and shall be published in the Seabed Mining Register, except for Confidential Information, which shall be redacted.